entrecode/ec.doc/doc/data_manager.md

 The jti is always a newly generated UUIDv4 for each request.
 Subject, issuer and expiration can optionally be set.
 The generated JWT is assigned to a context variable and can be used in the requests.

+## Mapping `entry` fields
+Fields of the type `entry` can be mapped to entries of another model that is also synced.
+This means, when the value of the property supplied by the sync remote is the same as the `syncID` value of an entry in another model, a link to that entry will be inserted in the entry field.
+To configure that, supply the modelID of the target model to look in.
+See example below.

 ## Sync object JSON Structure

 It is included in the Model JSON Schema.